mateuszmidor/PythonStudy/ExanteTaxCalculator/README.md

 61955151        TBA0174.001   None            FUNDING/WITHDRAWAL  2020-06-23 14:41:21   13400     EUR       13400
 ```

-Note: usually TAX follows DIVIDEND, buy sometimes:
+Note: usually DIVIDEND is followed by TAX, buy sometimes:
 - TAX is reported much later with comment pointing to DIVIDEND TransactionID
-- TAX is not reported AT ALL
+- TAX is not reported at all - mostlikely not deducted

+Questions:
-??? should currency exchange eur->usd, then usd->eur be subject to 19% tax???
+- should currency exchange pln->usd, then usd->pln be subject to 19% tax???
+- if so, what happens in case of scenario:
+  1. PLN/USD is 3
+  1.  exchange 3000 PLN -> 1000 USD
+  1.  buy shares for 1000 USD
+  1. PLN/USD grows from 3 to 4
+  1.  sell shares for 1000 USD.
+Profit = 4000 PLN - 3000 PLN = 1000 PLN, Tax 190PLN
+  1.  exchange 1000 USD -> 4000 PLN.
+Profit = 4000 PLN - 3000 PLN = 1000 PLN, AGAIN Tax 190PLN?

 Operations listed in report:
   - "FUNDING/WITHDRAWAL"